josephgarnier/cpp-starter-project-cmake/README.md

 4. **Add the dependencies**.
 If the project requires dependencies, add the libraries (.dll or .so) in the `lib/` directory and their header files in a sub-folder of the `include/` directory, or add the instructions to link them at the end of the `cmake/project/DependenciesOptions.cmake` file.

 5. **Let's go to dev your amazing project.** The project structure is now ready to receive your C++ files.
-Put the header and source files in the `src/` directory, and name the file containing the main function `main.cpp`.Then, generate the build environment with the command `./clean-cmake.sh && sleep 3s && echo \"\" && ./run-cmake.sh` and finally compile with the command `cmake --build build/ --clean-first`.
+Put the header and source files in the `src/` directory, and name the file containing the main function `main.cpp`.
+Then, generate the build environment with the command `./clean-cmake.sh && sleep 3s && echo \"\" && ./run-cmake.sh` and finally compile with the command `cmake --build build/ --clean-first`.
 The generated binary will be in the `bin/` directory.
+The default configuration uses the compilers Visual Studio for Windows and GCC for Linux/MacOS.

 For more advanced use and with more functionality, please refer to the following sections.